 To help keep this under control, consider swapping out your traditional stuffing and preparing a rice stuffing instead outside of the turkey.
 The following recipe is much lower in fat and offers a nice blend of flavors.

-- 1 cup dried fruit mix (cranberries, raisins, mango, and papaya)
+dried fruit mix 1 cup (cranberries, raisins, mango, and papaya)

-- 18 oz quick-cooking long grain and wild rice (3 6-oz. packets)
+quick-cooking long grain and wild rice 18 oz

-- 5 cups of water
+water 5 cups

-First combine the fruit and juice together and then place either in the microwave or in a small pot on high heat until hot.
+- First combine the fruit and juice together and then place either in the microwave or in a small pot on high heat until hot.

-Heat olive oil in a pan until hot and then toss in the nuts, stirring slightly until they have taken on a crisp texture.
+- Heat olive oil in a pan until hot and then toss in the nuts, stirring slightly until they have taken on a crisp texture.
 Remove and set aside.

-In another saucepan, heat chicken broth.
+- In another saucepan, heat chicken broth.
 Once hot, add in onion, celery, and garlic gloves until tender.
 Stir in wild rice along with five cups of water and bring to a boil.
 Once boiling, cover and cook over very low heat for about 25 minutes or until rice is finished and water is absorbed.